EPT8TPE/Prisons/README.md

 - Players have the ability to rankup for a specific price configurable in the config.

-- Player can 'ascend' which is essentially prestiging, this resets their prison rank to A and resets their money, the rank up prices are then multiplied by an amount specified in the config.
+- Player can 'prestige', this resets their prison rank to A and resets their money, the rank up prices are then multiplied by an amount specified in the config.

-- You have the option to configure permissions that are removed and given during rank up and ascension.
+- You have the option to configure permissions that are removed and given during rank up and prestiging.

 - All messages are configurable within the config!

 - Rank names can be altered within the config.

-- You have the option for a chat format which shows the players prison rank and ascension level.
+- You have the option for a chat format which shows the players prison rank and prestige level.

 - A scorehud addon.